nukeTK/Launchpad/README.md

 - **Security Features**: Multiple protection mechanisms against market manipulation
 - **Upgradeable**: Built with upgradeability in mind using UUPS pattern

+### Bonding Curve Selection

+The platform uses a Linear bonding curve for token price determination.
+Here's a detailed breakdown of the available bonding curve types and why we chose Linear:

+#### Available Bonding Curve Types
+1. **Linear**: Price increases linearly with token sales
+2. **Step**: Price increases in discrete steps
+3. **Exponential**: Price increases exponentially (not used due to zero-price issues)
+4. **Hyperbolic**: Price follows hyperbolic curve (not used due to zero-price issues)

+#### Why Not Exponential and Hyperbolic?
+Both Exponential and Hyperbolic bonding curves face a critical issue: when tokensSold = 0, they can result in a price of zero (or an impractical value).
+This causes problems like:
+- Division by zero errors
+- Infinite tokens per USDC
+- Unstable price discovery
+- Unfair market conditions

+These issues make them unsuitable for a functioning token sale without significant formula modifications.

+#### Why Not Step?
+While Step functions are viable, they have some drawbacks:
+- Price increases in discrete jumps rather than smoothly
+- Can create artificial price barriers
+- May discourage trading between price steps
+- Less natural price discovery

+#### Why Linear?
+The Linear bonding curve is the perfect fit for our use case because:
+- **Inherent Stability**: No zero-price problems or formula modifications needed
+- **Simple Implementation**: Straightforward to implement and understand
+- **Fair Price Discovery**: Provides moderate rewards for early buyers (1.67x)
+- **Predictable Progression**: Price changes are consistent and transparent
+- **Balanced Incentives**: Rewards early participants while maintaining reasonable price progression
+- **Smooth Trading**: Ensures continuous price movement without sudden jumps
+- **Market Efficiency**: Facilitates natural price discovery and trading

+The Linear curve aligns perfectly with our practical needs of raising funds, selling tokens, and rewarding early buyers without added complexity or potential issues.

 ### Token Distribution

 - **Total Supply**: 1 billion tokens